 - Know where to go next in their pursuit of more advanced computational text methods.

-Rochelle Terman is currently a Provost Postdoctoral Fellow postdoctoral fellow at University of Chicago, where she will begin as Assistant Professor in 2020.
-Her research examines international norms, gender, and advocacy, with a focus on the Muslim world using a mix of quantitative, qualitative and computational methods.
+Rochelle Terman is currently a Provost Postdoctoral Fellow in the Department of Political Science at University of Chicago, where she will begin as Assistant Professor in 2020.
+Her research examines international norms, gender, and advocacy, with a focus on the Muslim world using a mix of quantitative, qualitative, and computational methods.
 She also teaches computational social science in a variety of capacities.

 Big Data Processing for Social Science: An Introduction to Apache Spark by Ian Thomas

-While enabling new research possibilities Big Data also introduces new challenges to analysis and interpretation.
+While enabling new research possibilities, Big Data also introduces new challenges to analysis and interpretation.
 Today, much research can still be done on personal computers or research servers.
 Sometimes, however, datasets get so large that more computing power is needed.
-For example, the posts on Reddit, a popular online forum, are available to researchers but the full dataset is over 1.5TB.
-Common Crawl, allows researchers to access 5 billion web pages, and GDELT offers over 250M records monitoring the world broadcast, print and web news.
+For example, the posts on Reddit--a popular online forum--are available to researchers but the full dataset is over 1.5TB.
+Common Crawl, allows researchers to access 5 billion web pages, and GDELT (Global Database of Events, Language, and Tone) offers over 250M records monitoring the world broadcast, print and web news.
 A popular and effective tool for utilizing these resources is Apache Spark.

 Ian Thomas leads the development of data products and large-scale data processing in the Center for Data Science at RTI International.
-In his time at RTI Mr. Thomas has lead the SAMHDA Data Analysis System, Web based twitter research tools, and an Apache Spark based social media text collection and processing pipeline.
-Prior to joining RTI, he was a data engineer and reporting analyst for Epic Games, where he developed Hadoop based large-scale data pipelines for collecting and analyzing incoming data from millions of users, and using that information to build interactive dashboards.
+In his time at RTI, Mr. Thomas has lead the Substance Abuse and Mental Health Data Archive (SAMHDA) Data Analysis System, web based twitter research tools, and an Apache Spark-based social media text collection and processing pipeline.
+Prior to joining RTI, he was a data engineer and reporting analyst for Epic Games, where he developed Hadoop-based large-scale data pipelines for collecting and analyzing incoming data from millions of users, and using that information to build interactive dashboards.